Codescorpio/Avocado-Price-Prediction/README.md

 # Avocado-Price-Prediction
-Predict the price of avocado sold in the US using historical dataset using Facebook Prophet.
+Predict the price of avocado sold in the US.
+Used historical dataset using Facebook Prophet.